Структура винных карт

 Эта информация доступна только на английском языке.

-The new law of denomination has important consequences for the structure of wine lists, which are still insufficiently attended to by gastronomy and specialised trade.
-Still, one may find wrong denominations such as "Grüner Veltliner DAC" or "Chardonnay Kamptal" in wine or price lists.
+The new legislation regulating nomenclatures carries significant consequences for the structuring of wine lists, which are still inadequately addressed by the restaurant trade and wine merchants.
+One still finds inaccurate designations such as "Grüner Veltliner DAC" or "Chardonnay Kamptal" on wine lists and price lists.

-But it is important that wines are correctly denominated and wine lists are technically correctly structured.
-In any case, the legal origin must be cited conforming to the law and according to the wine label.
-Often the legal label with all the required data is the back label, so that the front label may be designed attractively.
-The indication of origin, however, should be cited on the front label in any case.
-This is already obligatory for the DAC appellations Traisental, Kremstal, Kamptal, Leithaberg and Eisenberg.
+But it is important that wines are correctly identified and wine lists are correctly structured in the technical sense.
+In all cases, the legally precise origin according to the label must be given.
+Often it is the back label, bearing all the required data, that is the legal one, in order that that the front label may be attractively designed.
+The indication of origin, however, should in any case be stated on the front label.
+This is already obligatory for the DAC appellations Kremstal, Kamptal, Traisental, Weinviertel, Neusiedlersee, Leithaberg, Mittelburgenland, Eisenberg and Wiener Gemischter Satz.

 White wines – Rosé wines – Red wines – Sweet wines (or Predicate wines) – Sparkling wines/Semi-sparkling wines (may also be named "Sparkles", "Bubbles" ...).
 Some exclusive restaurants have two wine lists: Whites (including rosé wines, sweet wines and sparkling wines) and Reds.